saarangp/digipot_setup/README.md

 Install dependencies by running `pip install -r requirements.txt` in your terminal.
 This will install all the python packages that you need.

 #### Setting Up the Arduino

+In this setup, I use an Arduino [Uno](https://store.arduino.cc/usa/arduino-uno-rev3).

 ##### Connection to Digipot